Get generic for Viagra shipped right to your door

 Published 01/20/2021

-Sildenafil doesn’t cure erectile dysfunction at all, actually.
-There’s no “cure” for erectile dysfunction.
-What it does is help make it easier for you to get and maintain an erection when you’re already sexually aroused.
+While sildenafil has a well-earned reputation for helping guys with ED, it isn’t a cure for erectile dysfunction — and it doesn’t supercharge your libido.
+What the drug does do is make it easier to get and maintain an erection when you’re already sexually aroused.

-Like many other medications for ED, sildenafil helps primarily by increasing blood flow to the tissue inside your penis.
-Dosage isn’t based on penis size, SAT scores or your tax bracket — all that is false.
+Like many other medications for ED, sildenafil helps you get and maintain erections by increasing blood flow to the tissue inside your penis.

 Here are the most important facts about sildenafil:

-• Sildenafil is part of a class of medications referred to as phosphodiesterase type 5 (PDE5) inhibitors, or PDE5 inhibitors
+• Sildenafil is in a class of medications called phosphodiesterase type 5 (PDE5) inhibitors, or PDE5 inhibitors.

-• Sildenafil works by blocking the actions of cGMP-specific phosphodiesterase type 5 — an enzyme that controls the flow of blood to certain types of tissue in your body.
+• Sildenafil works by blocking the actions of cGMP-specific phosphodiesterase type 5 — an enzyme that controls blood flow to certain body tissues.

-• PDE5 is responsible for regulating blood flow to your penis.
-By blocking the effects of PDE5, sildenafil improves the supply of blood to the blood vessels and erectile tissue and makes it easier to get — and stay — hard.
+• PDE5 regulates blood flow to your penis.
+By blocking its effects, sildenafil improves blood supply to erectile tissue and makes it easier to get — and stay — hard.

 • Sildenafil comes in oral tablet form and is available in a range of dosages, from 20mg up to 100mg (milligrams).

-• It usually takes around 30 minutes for sildenafil to start working.
+• It usually takes about a half-hour for sildenafil to start working.
 Most men who use sildenafil to treat ED take the medication 30 minutes to one hour before sexual activity.
+It’s recommended to avoid high-fat meals while taking this drug, which can affect its efficacy.

-• Because ED can vary in severity, there’s no one-size-fits-all dose of sildenafil that treats erectile dysfunction in everyone.
-If you have mild to moderate ED, you may notice major improvements in your sexual performance from a relatively low dosage of sildenafil.
+• Since ED can vary in severity, there’s no one-size-fits-all dose of sildenafil for erectile dysfunction.
+If you have mild to moderate ED, you may notice major improvements in sexual performance from a relatively low dosage of sildenafil.

-• On the other hand, if you have severe erectile dysfunction or erectile dysfunction caused by a medical condition that limits blood flow to your penis, you may need to use a higher dosage.
+• On the other hand, if you have severe ED or erectile dysfunction caused by a medical condition that limits blood flow to your penis, you might need a higher dosage.

-• While a higher dosage of sildenafil may be most effective, taking too much sildenafil can also increase your risk of experiencing side effects.
+• While a higher dose of sildenafil may be most effective, taking too much sildenafil can also elevate your risk of side effects, like headache, nausea, or blurred vision.

-Sildenafil is available in several dosages.
-The standard dosage for ED is 50mg, usually taken about one hour before sexual activity.
+The sildenafil daily dosage for adults typically starts at 50mg, usually taken roughly one hour before sexual activity — and no more than one dose per day.
 This can be adjusted to 25mg or 100mg based on the severity of your ED and your response to the medication.

-Your journey with sildenafil or Viagra will probably begin with a 50mg dosage.
+Your journey with sildenafil or Viagra will probably begin with a 50mg dose.

 Since most men with ED notice improvements in their erections and sexual performance from a 50mg dosage, healthcare providers usually start there and either increase or decrease the dosage accordingly.

-In a randomized trial, men’s grade 3 or 4 erections lasted for 19.5 minutes (median) after using sildenafil, compared to zero minutes (median) for men who received a non-therapeutic placebo.
-We’ll gladly take 20 points over… Zero.
+In a randomized trial, men’s erections lasted for 19.5 minutes on average after using sildenafil, compared to zero minutes for men who received a non-therapeutic placebo.
+That’s pretty impressive.

-100mg is the maximum recommended dosage of sildenafil for ED.
-Your healthcare provider may prescribe sildenafil at this dosage if you have severe or persistent ED that doesn’t get better with the use of sildenafil at a lower dose.
+The sildenafil max dose is 100mg for ED.
+Your healthcare provider may prescribe higher doses of sildenafil if you have severe or persistent ED that doesn’t get better with the use of sildenafil at a lower dose.

 20 to 25mg Sildenafil

-25mg is the minimum dosage of sildenafil that is FDA approved to treat erectile dysfunction.
-You might be prescribed sildenafil at this dosage if you have mild ED or any health issues that may increase your risk of side effects from sildenafil.
+The minimum dosage of sildenafil FDA-approved to treat erectile dysfunction is 25mg.
+You might be prescribed sildenafil at this dosage if you have mild ED or any health issues that increase your risk of side effects from sildenafil.

-Some forms of sildenafil come as a 20mg tablet.
-These are often generic forms of Revatio® — a version of sildenafil primarily used to treat PAH.
+As mentioned earlier, some forms of sildenafil come as a 20mg tablet.
+These are often generic versions of Revatio.

-Let’s get something straight, fellas: the dose of sildenafil you use is not a measure of manhood.
+Let’s get something straight, fellas: The dose of sildenafil you use isn’t a measure of manhood — and a higher dosage won’t necessarily produce better effects.
 There’s no “ideal” dosage of sildenafil for everyone.

 That said, 50mg has shown proven benefits for most men in clinical trials.

 For example, a series of two studies looked at the effects of 50mg sildenafil in men with erectile dysfunction.
-After taking sildenafil at this dosage, 71 percent of the men developed an erection in 30 minutes or less.
+After taking this dosage, 71 percent of participants got an erection in 30 minutes or less.
 After 45 minutes, 82 percent achieved an erection.

-You may not want to take 50mg if you experience significant side effects.
-If you notice side effects from sildenafil at a dosage of 50mg or 100mg, your healthcare provider may suggest reducing your dosage to 25mg.
+You may not want to take 50mg if you experience significant side effects like vision changes, nausea, or painful erections.
+If you notice side effects from sildenafil at a dosage of 50mg or 100mg, your healthcare provider may suggest going down to 25mg.

-On the other hand, if you have severe or persistent ED, your healthcare provider may prescribe sildenafil at a higher dosage.
+But if you have severe or persistent ED, your healthcare provider might prescribe sildenafil at a higher dosage.

-It’s that simple, and it’s important to view the situation from that viewpoint.
+It’s that simple.
 Find the right dosage for you, and take what you need — nothing more, nothing less.
-We all need a little help sometimes, right?

-For most people, sildenafil is a safe and effective medication, but that doesn’t mean it’s perfect.
-And like Superman around kryptonite, many of the negative effects you might experience from sildenafil can be dose-dependent.
+For most people, sildenafil is safe and effective, but that doesn’t mean it’s perfect.
+And like Superman around kryptonite, many negative effects you might experience from sildenafil can be dose-dependent.

-Luckily, most potential adverse effects of sildenafil are mild and resolve on their own over time, although some may be bothersome.
+Luckily, most potential adverse effects of sildenafil are mild and resolve on their own over time.
+Still, some may be bothersome.

 Common side effects of sildenafil include: